Policy Practicum: The Santa Clara County Litigation & Policy Partnership (SCCLPP)

 Useful Links

 Policy Practicum: The Santa Clara County Litigation & Policy Partnership (SCCLPP) (807G): This policy lab partners with the Office of the County Counsel for the County of Santa Clara.
-Santa Clara County Litigation and Policy Partnership (SCCLPP) students will work with the leadership and deputies of the office on both litigation and policy matters related to urgent local challenges.
-SCCLPP projects may include issues from a range of fields: environmental protection, consumer protection, criminal justice, land use law, the rights of immigrant residents, public health, and local finance.
-The SCCLPP is open only to Stanford Law Students (2L and 3L JD and Advanced Degree students).
+Students in the lab will work with the leadership and deputies of the office on both litigation and policy matters related to urgent local challenges.
+SCCLPP projects may include issues from a range of fields: public law, civil procedure, environmental protection, consumer protection, criminal justice, land use law, the rights of immigrant residents, public health, election law, and local finance.
+The SCCLPP is open only to Stanford Law Students (1L, 2L, and 3L JD and Advanced Degree students).
 Students will be admitted by consent, with a preference for those with past coursework or experience in state or local government law, public interest lawyering, and public service generally.
-The seminar portion of the course meets six afternoons of the quarter (days TBD) from 4:15-6:15, one of which is for final presentations with SCCC attorneys and may, pandemic rules permitting, take place at the SCCC office.
+Note: In the winter 2025 quarter, this lab will not include an accompanying seminar as in past quarters.
+However, students will meet with their teams on a weekly basis at a mutually agreed upon time.
 Elements used in grading: Attendance, Performance, Class Participation, Written Assignments.
-CONSENT APPLICATION: To apply for this course, students must complete and submit a Consent Application Form available on the SLS website (Click Courses at the bottom of the homepage and then click Consent of Instructor Forms).
-See Consent Application Form for instructions and submission deadline.
+CONSENT APPLICATION: To apply for this course, students must complete a Consent Application Form available at SLS Registrar https://registrar.law.stanford.edu/.

 Sections